• Skip to primary navigation

 Here's how it looked after the stool installation.
 You can see that I still need vertical casing pieces to sit directly on the stool as well as an apron and cove piece underneath the stool.

-Installing the side casing and window apron was pretty straightforward.
+Installing the window apron and side casing was pretty straightforward.
 I held each piece in place, marked, cut, nailed, and then screwed.
-Any place wood met wood I would also glue.
-Me reveal lines were already marked on the wall, so I knew exactly where each board should be placed.
+I would also glue any place wood met wood.

-Fortunately I had taken a video of our entire house pre-drywall so I knew exactly where my studs were.
+Fortunately, I had taken a video of our entire house pre-drywall so I knew exactly where my studs were.
 If there was any doubt, I marked studs with my magnetic stud finder.

 Next I installed the little cove piece that sits under the stool.
 Glue is really important for small trim pieces like this.
 This was the first project where I used TiteBond's trim glue, and I really liked it.
 It's designed to be less runny so there's less wiping up glue from all over your trim work.